Aggregate Supply and How It Works

 Of course, you and the person would have to agree on both the price and the deadline.
 In other words, that person's demand curve would have to intersect with your supply curve.

-When all the demand for everything in the country is added together, that's aggregate demand.
+Aggregate demand is when all the demand for everything in the country is added together.
 Everything in an economy depends on how these curves intersect.

 Law of Supply and Demand

 The amount supplied is guided by the laws of supply and demand.
 The law of supply says that supply increases when the price increases.
 The law of demand says that demand decreases as the price increases.
 The right price is when the amount supplied equals the amount demanded.

 In other words, an economy must follow these five rules:

 - Prices or production adjust until supply equals demand